cabforum/servercert/docs/EVG.md

 * a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8));
 * (optional) 2-8 character Registration Reference provider without country code (A-Z uppercase only, no separator) as registrationReferenceProvider, followed by a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8));
 * Registration Reference allocated in accordance with the identified Registration Scheme

+To avoid parsing ambiguities, the Registration Reference MUST NOT contain a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8)).

 As in section 9.2.4, the specified location information MUST match the scope of the registration being referenced.